-Last year in January, my dear husband and best friend Nabeel started getting severe back pain and weakness in his legs.
+In January 2019, my dear husband and best friend Nabeel started getting severe back pain and weakness in his legs.
 After lots of to-ing and fro-ing from the GP we decided to go to A&E and Nabeel was immediately admitted.
 Scans showed that he had a tumour in his spine and we eventually found out in March that it was one of the worst kinds, a Grade 4 Glioblastoma.
 It had spread all over his spine and made him completely paralysed from his waist down.

 Nabeel was a force of nature and didn't let his diagnosis hold him back.
 While I was completely devastated by the diagnosis, Nabeel sprung to action and managed to finish writing his book on ethical leadership, continued coaching and mentoring people and started off several community projects.
 He helped me remember that his illness was in fact a blessing from God, that everything happens for a good reason and that death is just a transition process to our next life.
 The important thing is to live well and help others.

 In June Nabeel's oncologist told us that his cancer had spread to his brain, and there was nothing else they could do - they would be stopping chemotherapy.
 We immediately contacted Saint Francis Hospice to see if Nabeel could be admitted to help with his excruciating headaches - that was on a Friday and by Sunday they told us that a bed was available.

 As soon as Nabeel was admitted to the hospice, he felt like his pain had half gone even before he had taken any medication!
 There was a lovely view of the gardens in full bloom, the 5-6 nursing staff and doctors who popped by to welcome him and ask after him, the chef who came to see what he would like to eat and made sure to order in halal meat, and the complementary therapies team offering Reiki and massages.